VedantGhodke/Live-Pedestrian-Detection/README.md

-# Person detection from live cctv video per second
+# Live Pedestrian Detection Using Python and TensorFlow

-The project developed using TensorFlow to detect the no of people every second entering building gate. `work in progress`
+This project is developed using TensorFlow to detect the number of pedestrians entering a building complex.

-### Python Packages Needed
+### Python Packages Needed:

 * <a href='https://github.com/tensorflow/tensorflow'>Tensorflow</a><br>
 * <a href='https://github.com/skvark/opencv-python'>openCV</a><br>
 * you must have pip and python pre installed if not install them first.

-## Installation instructions
+## Installation instructions:

 ``` bash
 # For CPU
 pip install tensorflow